YYYYOINKER/Hotlap/README.md

 ## Installation

 1. Download the game from the link below.
-2. Extract the ZIP file to your desired location.
+2. Extract the RAR file to your desired location.
 3. Run `Hotlap.exe` to start the game.

 ## Download Link